dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

 ##AXI DDR2 controller

-The Memory Interface Generator (MIG7) is used to create a DDR2 controller for XXX RAM chip on the Nexys4 DDR board.
-The Microblaze will use a bootloader to copy the user application from Flash to DDR2 Ram.
+The Memory Interface Generator (MIG7) is used to create a DDR2 controller for TODO RAM chip on the Nexys4 DDR board.
+The Microblaze will use a BRAM based bootloader to copy the user application from Flash to DDR2 Ram.
 The DDR2 controller requires very precise timing parameters.
 These are specified in the [DDR2 RAM tutorial]().
 Add a MIG7 component and double click to configure:

-1. Next
+  1. At this introductin page click Next.
-2. Next
+  2. Again click next.
-3. Select Pin compat FPGA xc7a100ti-csg324
+  3. Select the pin compatible FPGA.
+The Nexys4 DDR uses the xc7a100ti-csg324.
-4. Controller type: DDR2
+  4. Choose DDR2 as controller type.
-5. Controller options:
+  5. On the "Controller options" page select:
     5.1.
-Clock period 3077
+Clock period: 3077
     5.2.
-Memory part MT47H64M16HR-25E
+Memory part: MT47H64M16HR-25E
     5.3.
-Datawidth 16
+Datawidth: 16 bits
     5.4.
-Ordering Normal
-6. AXI Parameter
-  1. Data width: 128, narrow burst support 1
-7. Memory Options - Clock 0 will be set 100Mhz later on, RTT-ODT: 50 ohms
-8. FPGA options
-System clock: no buffer
-Reference clock: no buffer
-System reset pol: act low
-Internal vref
-9. Extended FPGA options: Internal termination impedance 50 omhs
-10. IO Planning: Fixed pinout
-11. Pin selections, type pin numbers, click validate. do not scroll!, als refer to xdc below
-12. System signals: no connect
-13. summary
-14. simulation options, accept, pcb information, next, design notes, generate

-Add another "Processor System Reset", rename FPGA_sys_reset

-Connect
-M06_AXI -> S_AXI
-reset_n -> sys_rst
-clk_out1 -> sys_clk_i (100mhz)
-clk_out2 -> clk_ref_i (200mhz)
-DDR2 make external, rename DDR2
-ui_clk_sync_rst -> ext_reset_in
-ui_clk -> slowest_sync_clk
-ui_clk -> aclk1 (smartconnect)
-mmcm_locked -> dcm_locked
-int_calib_complete -> not con
-peripheral_aresetn -> aresetn

-Now add a second Processor System Reset.
-This is required because the Processor System Reset will run in the DDR2 ui\_clock domain.
-Connect the blocks.
-  1.
-  2.

-Note that
-In some articles it is specified that one should not use a clocking wizard generated clock (would have too much jitter).
-In spite of this advice I have use the 200 MHz output of the clock wizard.
-The following constraints were obtained from an old UCF file for the Nexys4 DDR.
+Ordering: Normal
+  6. On the "AXI Parameter" page configure the AXI interface:
+    6.1.
+Data width: 128
+    6.2.
+Enable narrow burst support (set to one).
+  7. On the "Memory Options" page choose:
+     7.1.
+Set the "input clock period" to 100 MHz.
+If this setting is missing chances are that you run across a bug in the Memory Interface Generator (MIG7).
+When running Vivado 2018.2 from Ubuntu use the right locale settings.
+Restart Vivado from the terminal and first execute: export LC_NUMERIC=en_US.utf8
+     7.2.
+RTT-ODT to be 50 ohms.
+Note that the generated clock section is empty.
+This is updated automatically during validation TODO of the design to include a 100 MHz based upon incomming clock.
+  8. On the "FPGA options" page:
+    8.1. select "no buffer" for both system clock and reference clock. "no buffer" means that we can connect clocks generated by the clocking wizard.
+    8.2.
+Set the system reset polarity to active low.
+    8.3.
+Enable usage of "Internal vref".
+  9. On the "Extended FPGA options" choose the Internal termination impedance to be 50 omhs.
+  10. On the "IO Planning" page select fixed pinout as we want to connect the controller to the external RAM chip.
+  11. On the "Pin selection" page, type the pin numbers, next click validate.
+Refer to the XDC constraints below for the actual pin values.
+The pin selection page does not fit on one page, and you have to scroll to get to all the pins.
+Becarefull when scrolling: scrolling when the mouse is above a pin selection drop down changes the pin!
+  12. On the "System signals" do not select anything.
+  13. Verify that the summary report is similar to the screenshot.
+  14. The last pages "simulation options:": accept, "pcb information": next, "design notes": generate.

+The DDR RAM controller will generate its own clock on the "ui\_clk" pin.
+The DDR RAM controller needs its own system reset logic as part of this clock domain.
+Add another "Processor System Reset", rename it to FPGA\_sys\_reset".

+Connect the DDR RAM controller:
+  1. Connect the AXI SmartConnect pin "M06\AXI" to the S\_AXI pin.
+  2. Connect the external "reset\_n" pin to the "sys\_rst" pin of the FPGA\_sys\_reset block.
+  3. Connect the clocking wizard "clk\_out1" (100 MHz) clock to "sys\_clk\_i" of the Ram controller.
+  4. Connect the clocking wizard "clk\_out2" (200 MHz) clock to "clk\_ref\_i" of the RAM controller.
+  5. Right click the DDR controller "DDR2" pin and make it external.
+Rename the external pin to "DDR2".
+  6. Connect the DDR controller "ui\_clk\_sync\_rst" to the "ext\_reset\_in" of the FPGA\_sys\_reset block.
+  7. Connect the DDR controller "ui\_clk" clock to the "slowest\_sync\_clk" of the FPGA\_sys\_reset block.
+  8. Connect this clock also to the "aclk1" pin of the AXI Smartconnect.
+  9. Connect the "mmcm\_locked" of the DDR Controller to the  "dcm\_locked" pin of the FPGA\_sys\_reset block.
+  10. The DDR Controller pin "int\_calib\_complete" is left unconnected.
+  11. Connect the FPGA\_sys\_reset pin "peripheral\_aresetn" to the DDR controller "aresetn" pin TODO.

+In some articles it is specified that one should not use a clocking wizard generated clock connected to the DDR controller as it would have too much jitter.
+In spite of this advice I have used the 200 MHz output of the clock wizard.
+The following pin constraints are required connecting the DDR RAM chip.

         set\_property -dict {PACKAGE\_PIN R7 IOSTANDARD SSTL18\_II} [get\_ports {DDR2\_dq[0]}]
         set\_property -dict {PACKAGE\_PIN V6 IOSTANDARD SSTL18\_II} [get\_ports {DDR2\_dq[1]}]